Friday, 21 December 2012

 Rain is very important for life.
 All living things need water to live, even people.

+Rain brings us the water we need.
+But in many places in the world even where you live, rain has become a menace.
 Because of pollution in the air, acid gases from factories, cars and homes, the rain is becoming dangerous for the life of every living creature.

 This rain is known as 'acid rain'.